-IDNits: This tool check Internet Drafts for submission nits.
-Use idnits to check that your Draft has the desired formatting, boilerplate, references consistency and more.
+IDNits: This tool checks that Internet-Drafts intended for submission have the desired formatting, boilerplate, references consistency, and more.

-RFCdiff: This tool allows you to compare two Internet Drafts or RFCs for differences and modifications.
+RFCdiff: This tool compares two Internet-Drafts or RFCs for differences and modifications.

-IETF Meeting Session Requester: An account is required to access this tool.
-This tool allows the chairs of all active IETF working groups, IETF area groups, IRTF research groups, and IESG teams to submit all of the information that the Secretariat requires to schedule sessions at IETF meetings.
-The chairs can use the tool to request a new session, modify the requirements for a previously requested session, or cancel a session.
-Once a request is submitted, the group will appear on the user's main page of the IETF Meeting Materials Manager, so that he or she can upload an agenda.
-The secretaries of all active IETF working groups may also use this tool.
+This tool allows the chairs or secretaries of all active IETF working groups, IETF area groups, Internet Research Task Force (IRTF) research groups, and Internet Engineering Steering Group (IESG) teams to submit all of the information that the Secretariat requires to schedule sessions at IETF meetings.
+The chairs and secretaries can use the tool to request a new session, modify the requirements for a previously requested session, or cancel a session.
+Once a request is submitted, the group will appear on the user's main page of the IETF Meeting Materials Manager, so that they can upload an agenda and other meeting materials.

-IETF Meeting Materials Manager: An account is required to access this tool.
 This tool allows those members of the community who chair sessions at IETF meetings to make their meeting materials (agendas, presentation slides, and minutes) available to the community before, during, and after an IETF meeting (as appropriate), and to submit them to the Secretariat for inclusion in the IETF meeting proceedings.
-The chairs of all active IETF working groups, IETF area groups, IRTF research groups, IESG teams, and BOFs may have accounts on this tool.
-The secretaries of all active IETF working groups may also use the tool.
+The chairs and secretaries of all active IETF working groups, IETF area groups, IRTF research groups, IESG teams, and BOFs may have accounts on this tool.

 IPR Disclosure Page: This tool provides an interface for submitting an intellectual property rights (IPR) disclosure or updating an existing IPR disclosure.
 It also allows a user to view all IPR disclosures that have been submitted to the IETF, and to Search for IPR disclosures by various search parameters (i.e., disclosures related to an Internet-Draft, RFC, or working group, or submitted by a specific patent owner or applicant, or containing key words in the document title).
 The IETF intellectual property rights rules are defined in RFC 3979, "Intellectual Property Rights in IETF Technology."

-Liaison Statement Tool: You must be a Liaison Manager logged into the datatracker to submit liaison statements.
-This tool is intended to be an alternative to e-mail for submitting liaison statements to the IETF from standards development organizations (SDOs) with which the IETF has a formal liaison relationship, and from the IETF to any SDO.
+Liaison Statement Tool You must be a Liaison Manager logged into the IETF Datatracker to submit liaison statements.
+This tool is intended to be an alternative to email for submitting liaison statements to the IETF from standards development organizations (SDOs) with which the IETF has a formal liaison relationship, and from the IETF to any SDO.
 Any liaison statement created with the tool is posted on the IETF Liaison Statements web page as soon as it is submitted, without intervention by the Secretariat.
 To request an account on this tool, please send a message to email@example.com.
-Accounts on this tool require the approval of the IAB Chair.
+Accounts on this tool require the approval of the Internet Architecture Board Chair.

-Jabber: IETF uses Jabber for communication during and in between IETF meetings.
-If you do not already have a Jabber account, the following Jabber servers are offering new accounts:
+Jabber: IETF uses Jabber (XMPP) for communication during and in between IETF meetings.